Floquet-induced localization in long-range many-body systems: Acknowledgments

-\emph{ Acknowledgments.--} AB acknowledges support from the National Key R\&D Program of China (Grant No.~2018YFA0306703), National Science Foundation of China (Grants No.~12050410253 and No.~92065115) and the Ministry of Science and Technology of China for the Young Scholars National Foreign Expert Project (Grant No.~QNJ2021167001L).
+AB acknowledges support from the National Key R\&D Program of China (Grant No. 2018YFA0306703), the National Science Foundation of China (Grants No. 12050410253, No. 92065115, and No. 12274059), and the Ministry of Science and Technology of China (Grant No. QNJ2021167001L).
 SB acknowledges the EPSRC grant for nonergodic quantum manipulation (Grant No.~EP/R029075/1).
+RY acknowledges the National Science Foundation of China for the International Young Scientists Fund (Grant No. 12250410242).